prakhar362/QR-Code-Generator/README.md

 # QR-Code-Generator
-A static website that generates QR code for users as well as allow them to download them.
+A static website that generates QR code for users as well as allow them to download the QR code image.